ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Methodology

 Our pilot study in Section~\ref{sec:preliminary_study} reveals that unfaithful responses tend to involve a greater degree of internal parametric knowledge within a specific subset of FFNs (\kffn{}).
 Motivated by this finding, we propose to suppress the activation of \kffn{}, aiming to reduce the influence of internal knowledge and thereby enhance contextual faithfulness.
 Formally, for each layer $l$, we compute the average activation ratio $R^l(\hat{r})$ on both the unfaithful subset $\mathcal{D}^-$ and the faithful subset $\mathcal{D}^+$.
 We then use the previously defined activation gap \(\Delta R^l\) (Eq.~\ref{eq:delta_r}) to capture the difference in FFN activation between unfaithful and faithful outputs.
 Finally, we rank all layers \(\mathbb{L}\) by their corresponding \(\Delta R^l\) and select the top-\(N\) layers with the highest activation gaps for subsequent suppression:

 A suppression coefficient $\lambda \in [0, 1]$ is introduced to reduce the activation of \kffn{}.
 Accordingly, the original FFN computation (Eq.~\ref{eq:ffn_compute}) is reformulated as:

 Setting $\lambda = 1$ restores the model's original behavior.
 As $\lambda$ decreases, the contribution of the selected FFNs is progressively reduced.
 When $\lambda = 0$, the suppressed FFNs are fully deactivated and no longer influence the model's output.
-This soft suppression mechanism enables fine-grained control over the contribution of internal parametric knowledge.
+This soft suppression mechanism enables fine-grained control over the contribution of internal parametric knowledge (see Appendix~\ref{append:general_task} for a detailed experiment and analysis).